Home Blog An introduction to quantitative and qualitative forecasting methods

 Which demand forecasting model is best?

-You can gain a more comprehensive and confident perspective by incorporating both qualitative and quantitative demand forecasting techniques.
-For example, you might use a statistical moving average calculation that looks at historical sales data to establish your base demand forecast and see how demand for a product has changed (a quantitative forecasting approach).
+For example, you might use a statistical moving average calculation that looks at historical sales data to establish your base demand forecast and see how demand for a product has changed (a quantitative forecasting method).

 If you see a trend forming, you could then use qualitative methods, such as a panel, interviews or market research groups to gain further understanding and discuss market trends in the upcoming year.

-If you find inventory forecasting challenging, contact the EazyStock team today.
 Our artificial-intelligence-powered demand forecasting software uses machine learning to give you advanced demand forecasting capabilities to enhance your day-to-day business operations quickly.

 A dark wooden table with three wooden ABC blocks on their sides.
 The A is outlined in red, the B is outlines in orange and the C is outlined in blue.
 Just below them is a wooden abacus lying flat on the table with 1 2 3 4 5 etched into the top and rows of beads in red and yellow partly visible and green and orange rows partly visible.